cyberphor/knowledge-base/virtualization/README.md

 **Memory Ballooning**
 Memory ballooning is when a hypervisor reclaims unused memory from the virtual machine to avoid starving.

+**Anti-Affinity**
+Anti-affinity is when virtual machines are distributed across multiple hosts to avoid single points of failure.

 ## Containers
 A container is a software package used for hosting an application.
 It contains the operating system and dependencies required, but not the hardware.
 The lack of virtualized hardware makes them smaller and more portable than virtual machines.